Full Dyon Excitation Spectrum in Generalized Levin-Wen Models: Conclusions and Discussions

 (5) We can systematically construct explicit states/wavefunctions with given quantum numbers.
 This enables one to study more physically interesting quantities, such as entropy, entanglement entropy etc, and to design quantum computation algorithm based on manipulation of the non-abelian anyonic quasiparticles.

-(6) A consequence of our results is that the Kitaev quantum double model (the Toric Code model) associated with a finite group on a triangulation and the (generalized) LW model with input data from the same finite g roup has the exactly same dyon excitation spectrum, characterized by the same quantum double category.
+(6) A consequence of our results is that the Kitaev quantum double model (the Toric Code model) associated with a finite group on a triangulation and the (extended) LW model with input data from the same finite group has the exactly same dyon excitation spectrum, characterized by the same quantum double category.
 This provides a strong check/test/eveidence for the electric-magnetic duality between the two models, not only for ground states but also at the level of the full excitation spectrum.